 What Does This Mean?

 Over-concentration can cause serious financial detriment to customers.
-When securities brokers like Rick Konecny over-concentrate their customer’s accounts in a single security, the investor’s financial success is completely dependent on the success of that one security.
+When less than scrupulous securities brokers over-concentrate a customer’s accounts in a single security, the investor’s financial success is completely dependent on the success of that one security.
 This is a very single minded investment strategy that often results in loss.
-Over-concentration also occurs when brokers like Konecny place their customers in a multitude of securities; however, all of the chosen investments are incredibly risky.
-A strategy like this is contrary to most investor’s objectives.
+Over-concentration also occurs when brokers place their customers in a multitude of securities; however, all of the chosen investments are incredibly risky.
+A strategy like this is contrary to most investors’ objectives.
 Successful investors have their portfolios diversified among a wide range of securities that all encompass varying degrees of risk.
 When the riskier securities are not successful, the more conservative securities held in the account keep the investor from losing all their money.

 Oakes & Fosher Can Help